meldurson/AllTameable/README_New.md

 ### [Configuration](https://github.com/meldurson/AllTameable/blob/main/Wiki_Tamelist.md)
 Explanation and overview of how to format the Tamelist can be found on the [wiki](https://github.com/meldurson/AllTameable/blob/main/Wiki_Tamelist.md) and a more detailed version can be found [here](https://github.com/meldurson/AllTameable/blob/main/Wiki_DetailedTameList.md)

+### Known Incompatibilities:
+* Issues with Valheim Plus Invincible Tames (throws an error, not game breaking)
+* Tames entering WardIsLove wards can throw an error (Also not game breaking)

 ## Troubleshooting